Kong/kongponents/docs/components/alert.md

 ### icon

-Slot for providing custom icon.
-Note that `hideIcon` has to be set to `false` for icon to be visible.
+Slot for providing a custom icon to the left of the alert message.
+Note that `showIcon` has to be set to `true` for icon to be visible.

 <KAlert
-  :hide-icon="false"
+  show-icon
   appearance="success"
   message="This is success alert with custom icon."
 >